Coloured contact lenses: try something new!

 - Freshlook One Day - Freshlook One Day daily coloured contact lenses combine the comfort and performance of the best Seller Focus Dailies All Day Comfort contact lenses with the cosmetic appeal of Freshlook Colourblends.
 If you wear focus daily lenses contact lenses you can now change your eye colour on a daily basis!
 They are available in Blue, green, pure hazel and grey.

-- Freshlook Colours, Soflens Natural Colours, and Expression colours - If your eyes are naturally dark in color, or if you want a more dramatic effect, these are the lenses for you.
+- Freshlook Colours and Soflens Natural Colours - If your eyes are naturally dark in color, or if you want a more dramatic effect, these are the lenses for you.
 Dark eyes tend to overpower partially translucent coloured lenses, and require an opaque colouring to make a noticeable change.

 - Freshlook Dimensions – A great option for coloured lenses designed to enhance or change light eye colours for a beautiful natural look.
 These lenses, however, will be much less effective on darker eyes.